 This dairy-free Veggie Pot Pie’s made with onion, potato, your choice of mixed frozen vegetables, pre-made pie crust, and an easy cream sauce made with Mother Mix, garlic, and thyme.
 If you haven’t made the Mother Mix, our DIY vegan comfort food starter, you can use the equivalent ingredients: almond flour, nutritional yeast, tapioca starch, and salt.
 See the Recipe Card for the quantities.

 About the Mother Mix

 The Mother Mix is an all-natural, gluten-free dry mix that you can make in minutes and store in your pantry.

 You can also use it on its own -- just add water, blend, and heat -- to make a simple vegan cream sauce, delish over roasted veggies!

 You can choose any mix of frozen vegetables that you like.
 We used a mix of corn, green beans, carrots, and edamame beans.
 Our package had whole baby carrots in it, so we gave them a quick chop so they’d be bite-sized pieces that cooked evenly.

 Choosing Pie Crust

 We used store-bought pie crust.
-If you’re vegan, be sure to check the label to make sure it’s suitable.
-If you want to make your own pie crust, that will of course work too.
+If you’re vegan, be sure to check the ingredients to make sure it’s suitable.
+You can also use your own home-pie crust.
 You don’t need to bake the pie shell ahead of time.

 This recipe comes together in just a few steps: